Canyons, Dunes & Wildlife

 • Alcoholic and Non Alcoholic Drinks during the Safari

-• Gratuities to your guide, hotel staff, and porters – Find guidelines in the FAQ
+• Gratuities to your guide, hotel staff, and porters – Find guidelines in our Help Center

 • Best price guarantee